letoram/cat9/README.md

 		!!find /usr |grep share

-Certain clients really want a pty or they refuse to do anything, though there is no high-level vt100+ decoder yet.
+Certain clients really want a pseudoterminal or they refuse to do anything, for those clients, start with p! like so:

     p!vim

+These will default switch to 'view wrap vt100' that has a rudimentary terminal emulator state machine that need some more work (see base/vt100\*)

 ## Builtins